freezernick/ue-gjapi-core/Documentation/index.md

 ### Auto-Login

 The GameJolt-Client places a file with the user's credentials in the game directory on launch.
-If you want to utilize this feature, you can call the [AutoLogin](api/async-actions.md#auto-login)
+If you want to utilize this feature, you can call [AutoLogin](api/async-actions.md#auto-login)

 ![Unreal Engine Blueprint Graph](https://user-images.githubusercontent.com/27819706/213868347-9426f1b6-2490-4346-b44a-3667ca21b79c.png)